-- .10 A firm should give consideration to establishing policies to accomplish the objectives numbered below to the extent such objectives are applicable to its practice.
-Examples of procedures (which are identified by letters) designed to implement policies follow each objective, although the specific procedures adopted by a firm would not necessarily include all the examples or be limited to those illustrated. - 1.
-Require that personnel at all organizational levels adhere to the independence rules, regulations, interpretations, and rulings of the AICPA, state CPA society, state board of accountancy, state statute, and, if applicable, the Securities and Exchange Commission and other regulatory agencies.1 - a.
-Designate an individual or group to provide guidance and to resolve questions on independence matters. - (i) Identify circumstances where documentation of the resolution of questions would be appropriate. - (ii) Require consultation with authoritative sources when considered necessary.
+.10 A firm should give consideration to establishing policies to accomplish the objectives numbered below to the extent such objectives are applicable to its practice.
+Examples of procedures (which are identified by letters) designed to implement policies follow each objective, although the specific procedures adopted by a firm would not necessarily include all the examples or be limited to those illustrated.

+- 1. Require that personnel at all organizational levels adhere to the independence rules, regulations, interpretations, and rulings of the AICPA, state CPA society, state board of accountancy, state statute, and, if applicable, the Securities and Exchange Commission and other regulatory agencies. - a.
+Designate an individual or group to provide guidance and to resolve questions on independence matters. - (i) Identify circumstances where documentation of the resolution of questions would be appropriate.